ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/06-asymptotic-analysis.md

 The upper bound is by far the most common notion we use, but there are also the *lower* and the *tight* bounds.
-They will be discussed later in @sec:lower-and-tight-bounds.
+They will be discussed later in @sec:analysis-2:other-bounds.